Distilling Diffusion Models into Conditional GANs: Discussion and Limitations

 We have proposed a new framework \textit{\OursAcronym{}} for distilling a pre-trained multi-step diffusion model into a one-step generator trained with conditional GAN and perceptual losses.
 Our study shows that separating generative modeling into two tasks—first identifying correspondences and then learning a mapping—allows us to use different generative models to improve the performance-runtime tradeoff.
 Our one-step model is not only beneficial for interactive image generation but also offers the potential for efficient video and 3D applications.

 \myparagraph{\textbf{Limitations.}} Although our method achieves faster inference while maintaining image quality, it does have several limitations.
 First, our current approach simulates a fixed classifier-free guidance scale, a common technique for adjusting text adherence, but does not support varying CFG values at inference time.
 Exploring methods like guided distillation~\cite{meng2023distillation} could be a promising direction.
 Second, as our method distills a teacher model, the performance limit of our model is bound by the quality of the original teacher's output.
-Further leveraging real text and image pairs is a potential avenue to learn a student model that outperforms the original teacher model.
+To enhance the quality of generated noise-image pairs, employing advanced diffusion models like EDM2~\cite{Karras2024edm2}, which is better compatible with deterministic sampling, could be advantageous.
+Additionally, leveraging real text and image pairs is a potential avenue to learn a student model that outperforms the original teacher model.
+Third, Diffusion2GAN only supports one-step image synthesis as it was trained to translate given noise into an RGB image directly.
+However, extending Diffusion2GAN to multi-step generation could result in future performance improvement.
 Last, while \OursAcronym{} alleviates the diversity drop by introducing ODE distillation loss and a conditional GAN framework, we have found that the diversity drop still occurs as we scale up the student and teacher models.
 We leave further investigation of this problem for future work.